-On December 20, 2018, the Corporation completed its initial public offering (the "IPO") on the Toronto Stock Exchange (the "TSX").
+On December 20, 2018, the Corporation completed its initial public offering on the Toronto Stock Exchange (the "TSX").
 As a result, the common shares commenced trading on the TSX under the symbol "CRDL".
 On May 12, 2021, warrants arising from a "bought deal" short form prospectus offering that closed on the same date, commenced trading on the TSX.
 These warrants trade under the symbol "CRDL.WT.A".
 On August 10, 2021, the Corporation's common shares commenced trading on the Nasdaq Capital Market ("Nasdaq") under the symbol "CRDL".

-The Corporation is a clinical-stage life sciences company focused on the research and clinical development of antiinflammatory and anti-fibrotic therapies for the treatment of heart diseases.
-The Corporation's lead product candidate, CardiolRxTM, is a pharmaceutically manufactured oral cannabidiol formulation that is being clinically developed for use in heart diseases.
-It is recognized that cannabidiol inhibits activation of the inflammasome pathway, an intracellular process known to play an important role in the inflammation and fibrosis associated with myocarditis, pericarditis, and heart failure.
+The Corporation is a clinical-stage life sciences company focused on the research and clinical development of anti-inflammatory and anti-fibrotic therapies for the treatment of heart diseases.
+The Corporation's lead drug candidate, CardiolRxTM (cannabidiol) oral solution, is pharmaceutically manufactured and in clinical development for use in the treatment of heart disease.
+It is recognized that cannabidiol inhibits activation of the inflammasome pathway, an intracellular process known to play an important role in the development and progression of inflammation and fibrosis associated with myocarditis, pericarditis, and heart failure.